-As equally as people have diverse needs from audio-editing software, there is a diverse range of software out there for PC.
-We’ve narrowed it down to the best ten, and there’s something to suit every price range and level of technical skill.
+As much as people have diverse needs from audio-editing software, there is a diverse range of software out there for PC.
+We’ve narrowed it down to the best, and there’s something to suit every price range and level of technical skill.
+These tools with their extensive features and audio editing capabilities will enhance your productivity as a music director.
+Even if you are just getting started with music, or just want to make some music as a hobby, you can also use one of these.
+Here are the best audio editing software for PC –

 1. Audio Joiner